Wednesday, May 20, 2026

 01National average petrol hit 219.5 cents per litre for the week ending March 15, up from 166.5 cents in late February, a 31.8% increase.

 03Diesel reached 245.6 cents per litre, with some regional stations charging over $3.
-The rise is expected to impact freight and supply chain expenses.
+Trucks move everything you buy.

 04Australia has 36 days of petrol and 32 days of diesel in reserves.
 The International Energy Agency recommends 90 days.

-The Australian Institute of Petroleum reported the national average for unleaded petrol at 219.5 cents per litre for the week ending March 15, up from 166.5 cents four weeks earlier.
-Diesel reached 245.6 cents, climbing from 175.2 cents in late February.
-Prices at some service stations in Sydney's northern beaches exceeded $3 per litre, while prices of $3.60 were reported on Fraser Island.
+The Australian Institute of Petroleum reported national average unleaded at 219.5 cents per litre for the week ending March 15, up from 166.5 cents four weeks earlier.
+Diesel hit 245.6 cents, climbing from 175.2 cents in late February.
+Sydney northern beaches stations crossed the $3 mark, while Fraser Island reported $3.60.

 • At 166.5c/L: $110 per month